rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 Add Today's Entry
 -----------------

-Each day get's a date heading and a section devoted to 'pending' and 'done' tasks and looks like:
+Each day gets a date heading and a section devoted to PENDING and DONE tasks and looks like:

     2012-11-29